Supporting student success and resilience

 - Research suggests that walking a circular path allows the mind to let go of its need to analyze and frees the mind to engage in creativity and intuition.

-The Self Care Club is dedicated to promoting and advocating for mental wellness and mental health awareness on the Orillia Campus.
+The Self-care Club is dedicated to promoting and advocating for mental wellness and mental health awareness at the Orillia Campus.
 The club meets regularly and hosts workshops that highlight techniques for stress relief and improved self-care.

 Community Projects Initiative (CPI) has promoted the labyrinth on the Orillia Campus as a tool for student wellness.
 Friends of the labyrinth thank the following Social Service Worker students for their commitment to this project: Emily Beckenhauer, Kevin Faria, Andrea Gonzalez, Emily Johnston, Nitish Sehgal and Christina Taibi.

 Canadian Mental Health Association website

 Bigard, M.F.
 (2009, Fall).
 Walking the labyrinth: An innovative approach to counseling center research.
 Journal of College Counseling, 12, 137-148.
 Retrieved from http://www.collegecounseling.org/journal

 For students who are in crisis or who are dealing with time-sensitive issues, drop-in counsellors are available either in person or by phone Monday to Friday during office hours.

 After hours, call 911 or Campus Safety and Security at 705.722.5100.

 To connect with a counsellor 24/7, call the Good 2 Talk Help-line

 |Good to Talk|